haliphax/haliphax-dot-dev/content/2022-06-08-ko-fi-icon-for-fontawesome.md

 display the `coffee` and `heart` icons, respectively.
-A combination of `font-size`, `line-height`, `overflow-y`, `padding-top`, and `margin` are used to truncate the "saucer" component of the `coffee` icon and resize the resul.
+A combination of `font-size`, `line-height`, `overflow-y`, `padding-top`, and `margin` are used to truncate the "saucer" component of the `coffee` icon and resize the result.
 This step is necessary since the free icon set does not include the `mug` icon, which has no saucer.
 Finally, `font-size`, `color`, `position`, and `margin` are used to shrink the `heart` icon and move it into place over the mug.